 This tour is a great follow up to a regular Day Tour.
 On the Day Tour you will see a greater selection of cats representing all of the species residing at the sanctuary.

-The tour is available on Wednesdays, Fridays and Saturdays from 4:30pm – 5:30pm.
+The tour is available on Wednesdays, Fridays and Saturdays at 9:00AM.
 Space for this program is extremely limited, so advanced booking is required.
 Participants in the Feeding Tour must be 10 years of age or older.
-If you would like to shop in the Trading Post Gift Shop, please come well ahead of schedule as the shop closes before you return from the Feeding Tour.

 |Sort by:||Date Attended||Gender||Age||Where From||Group Type|